 After applying a 10N force to the device, it makes the displacements at frequencies ranged from 2000 Hz to 5000 Hz.
-If add these displacements to the overlap of the comb drive, the capacitance can be received, which showed the relation in Fig. 7.
+If applying these displacements as the change of the overlap distance, the capacitance can be modified, which was showed the relation in Fig. 7.